What Are We Teaching the Kids?

-Our curricula are adapted by the teachers who use them in order to fit the needs of the kids and families who join us on any given Sunday.
+Our teachers adapt the curricula to fit the needs of the children and families who join us on any given Sunday.
 A rough snapshot of what you will find is similar to these programs described below.
 You can also get a sense of our teachers and their approaches on our RE Staffing page.

-In the Nursery and during all childcare, the focus is on safety, play, love, and boundaries.
+In the Nursery and during all childcare, the focus is on cooperative play, love, and safe boundaries.

-Curriculum like Around the Church Around the Year, which helps children aged 5-7 feel a part of their Unitarian Universalist community.
-Through the year, children explore their experience with life and death, the environment, relationships and identity, and they gain an appreciaton for UU people, buildings, rituals and celebrations.
-All this is done, not in an abstract way, but rather in a way that is appropriate for the life of the young child.
+Curricula like Around the Church Around the Year help children to feel connected to their Unitarian Universalist community.
+Through the year, children explore life and death, the environment, relationships and identity, and they gain an appreciation for UU people, building, rituals and celebrations.
+All this is done in a way that not abstract, but appropriate for the live and imagination of the young child.

 These older students do a personal check-in about issues in their lives, play kinesthetic games, and also work with curriculum like Heeding the Call.
 Youth are encouraged to view themselves as agents of change in the world as they develop qualities crucial to justice work.
 They reflect on their own lives while making connections to others, building self-awareness while growing as leaders.

-These almost-adults direct their own journey on the themes of UU identity, community, worship, fun, and justice with guidance from able adult advisors.
+Middle and Older teens can take more ownership of their time together, directing their own journey on the themes of UU identity, community, worship, culture, media, entertainment, and social justice with guidance from able adult advisors.
 They are very active in regional youth conferences and local justice initiatives.